Sarah Jankovska

-Sarah Jankovska (born 13 August 1999) is a Danish football player who plays as a midfielder for HB Køge in Denmark top-division Elitedivisionen and for the Danish national team.
+Sarah Jankovska (born 13 August 1999) is a Danish footballer who plays as a midfielder for Division 1 Féminine club Dijon.

 International career

 She has appeared for the Danish national junior team, several times.
 In November 2018, she made her debut for the Denmark women's national under-23 football team, against Finland.

 Jankovska made her debut for the Denmark national team on 27 February 2019 at the 2019 Algarve Cup against the Noreay, as substitute for Pernille Harder.

 Personal life

 Jankovska is of Macedonian descent and she received Danish citizenship in 2018.